 The company has since established its product to focus on the markets of Australia, New Zealand, and the United Kingdom.
-OrbitRemit seems to keep their cards close to their chest and does not disclose a lot of metrics on their performance.
+OrbitRemit seems to keep its cards close to their chest and does not disclose a lot of metrics on its performance.
 That being said, we can see that the company raised NZ$1 million of seed funding at its initial founding and their website currently receives half a million visits per month.

 Robbie Sampson continues to run OrbitRemit as CEO, and is assisted by Geoffrey Hill as General Manager.
 Paul Goodman is Chief Commerical Officer, while Tommy Heptinstall appears to focus on the company’s UK operations.
 Paul Kinzett, who has been with the OrbitRemit since 2010, oversees its online platform as Chief Technology Officer.